-In July 2003, the reference model software [10] and documentation was supplied to MPEG, and a working draft document was issued [6].
-Subsequently, improvements and extensions of the coding scheme will have to be considered by the audio subgroup.
-The improved entropy coding scheme (see above) has been the first successful core experiment and will be included in the next working draft.
+In July 2003, the reference model software and documentation was supplied to MPEG, and a first working draft document was issued.
+In October 2003, the BGMC algorithm was added to the current working draft [6].
+Subsequently, further improvements and extensions of the ALS coding scheme will have to be considered by the audio subgroup.

-Possible extensions of the codec might cover even higher resolutions and sampling frequencies, support for different input file formats and coding of multichannel material [13].
+Prospective extensions of the codec will cover even higher resolutions and sampling frequencies, support for other input formats such as floating point [13] [14], coding of multichannel material [15] [16], and the improvement of coding efficiency.